vukotic/acjs/README.md

 </html>
 ```
 ## License
-I don't care, feel free to use any way you want.
+No license, feel free to contribute or use any other way you want.